 Joe Moore Strategies, LLC

-Joe Moore brings to the table over 40 years of political, legal, and local governmental experience.
-Moore cut his teeth in politics as a high school volunteer in local, state and national campaigns, and while in college, managed a congressional district for a major presidential candidate.
+Joe Moore brings over 40 years of political, legal, and local government experience to the table.
+Moore cut his teeth in politics as a high school volunteer in local, state, and national campaigns, and while in college, managed a congressional district for a major presidential candidate.
 He worked for seven years as an attorney in the City of Chicago Department of Law, where he represented the City in a wide variety of cases at the trial and appellate court level, including the Illinois Supreme Court and the U.S. Court of Appeals for the Seventh Circuit.